QuantumlyTangled/lit-transit-nba-scrape/README.md

 2020-21 8.3
 ```

+## Notes
-*Note: the displayed data is scraped from the "Per Game" table on the players profile.*
+  * The displayed data is scraped from the "Per Game" table on the players profile.

-*Note 2: the CLI tries to cover as many edge cases as possible but alas each time I solve one I find another.*
+  * The CLI tries to cover as many edge cases as possible but alas each time I solve one I find another.